Botton, North Yorkshire

-Botton is a small village within the North York Moors National Park in North Yorkshire, England which is mainly a Camphill Community for people with learning disabilities.
+Botton is a small village within the North York Moors National Park in North Yorkshire, England.
+A Camphill Community which supports people with learning disabilities is a major feature of the village.

 The origins of Botton Village

 Founded in 1955 Botton Village was the first Camphill centre to offer supported living opportunities to adults with learning disabilities and other complex needs.
 Botton Village currently supports 60 people in their supported living services.
-There are 48 properties in total at Botton Village which include a mix of shared supported living households.
+There are 48 properties in total at Botton Village, including a mix of shared supported living households.
 There are organic social farms located around the village.
 The community works together on these farms, each person contributing according to his or her ability.